msssk/dgrid/doc/migrating/API-Comparison.md

 ### autoHeight

-Automatic height can be achieved using `height: auto` in the CSS for a grid's main DOM node.
+Automatic height can be achieved using the `dgrid-autoheight` CSS class for a grid's main DOM node.
 There is no direct programmatic support for this.
 (This means there is no built-in support for automatically sizing to a certain number of rows.)